schemedoc/cookbook/recipes/topological-sort.md

 ## Solution

+### Built-in procedures

+Chicken and Gauche have a built-in `topological-sort` procedure.

+### Algorithm T (Knuth)

+This solution is loosely based on Algorithm T in _The Art of Computer Programming_ section 2.2.3.

 The graph is represented as a list of lists.
 The first element of each nested list is the label of a graph node, and the rest of the elements (if any) are the labels of the nodes that this node depends on.